Eliminating Swivel Chair Processes in Ecommerce

-Now that we’ve identified some of the reasons for swivel chair, let’s go over why you should be considering taking steps to remove it from your business processes.
-Again, these are some the more common reasons we discover in our discussions.
+Now that we’ve identified some of the reasons for swivel chair processes, let’s go over why you should be considering taking steps to remove them from your business.
+Again, these are some of the more common reasons we discover in our discussions.

 Eliminate human error

 Humans are great at solving complex problems, but when it comes to tedious tasks like entering data, we’re prone to make mistakes.
 If you have staff manually entering the same data into multiple systems, the chances of an uncaught mistake are very high.
 Finding and correcting these data entry issues can be a difficult task on its own and constant oversight is required.
 Eliminating the potential for these mistakes from your business means getting all of your systems to talk to one another and share that data automatically.
 Software is much better at data entry than we are.
-Not only do you then get accurate data entry every time, but automation saves time.
+Not only do you get accurate data entry, but automation saves time, every time.